Naveen49balu/demo-ansible/README.md

 step 3 build the docker image
 step 4 run the docker image to start the step 1 and 2

-Note: high avalibility purpose we can able to use amazon kubernets or amazon container services

-	I'm not familer with those in AWS side.
+Note: high avalibility purpose we can able to use amazon kubernets or amazon container services, I'm not familer with those services in AWS side.